sphinx-doc/sphinx/doc/usage/advanced/setuptools.rst

 .. setuptools-confval:: link-index

-   A boolean that ensures index.html will be linked to the master doc.
+   A boolean that ensures index.html will be linked to the root doc.
 Default is false.

    This can also be set by passing the `-i` flag to ``setup.py``: